NicolAilym/code-test/README.md

    - orders  : Count the orders
    - customersDetails?id=<value>  : Get the customer's orders

-I don't use because I couldn't  fix the async comunication on react to wait the fetch before load a component.
-But I didn't comment the call
+**Note:**  I don't use because I couldn't  fix the async comunication on react to wait the fetch before load a component but I didn't comment the call

 ## About React